Violin G string notes and fingering

 When you play music, please remember that the number assigned to each finger is not the same as on a piano keyboard.
 When you play violin on the G string, the notes and numbers are written in the following order: the index finger is 1 ( A note), the middle finger is 2 ( B note ), the ring finger is 3 (C note), and the little finger, pinkie, is 4 ( D note) .

-Sharps or flats are only a half-step higher or lower than the original note.
-It means that if you have G and G sharp notes you would put two fingers almost together, so there will be no space between them, they have to touch each other.
-On the other hand, if you have G and then Gsharp, you would move the finger just half step higher.
-Don’t be surprise if you see Gsharp and Aflat notes.
-They sound the same, only written in different keys.
+Sharps or flats are only a half-step higher or lower from the original note.
+It means that if you have G and A flat, you would put two fingers almost together, so there will be no space between them, they basically have to touch each other.
+If you have G and then G sharp, you would move the finger just half step higher.
+Don’t be surprised if you see G sharp and A flat notes.
+They sound the same, although written in different keys.

 Keep you fingers rounded and relaxed.
 Do not press too much.
-You only have to apply adequate and light pressure to the string, so it only touches the fingerboard.
+You only have to apply adequate and light pressure to the string, so it slightly touches the fingerboard.
 No excessive pressure.
 When you start practicing, watch the string closely and feel the amount of pressure you need to apply.
-Maintain correct left-hand posture.
+Maintain correcte left-hand posture.
 Keep the left-hand relaxed.
-Left-hand thumb should gently touch the violin’s neck, no more.
+Left-hand thumb should gently touch the violin’s neck

 If you have more questions, you are a student or a parent, and want to improve your violin playing, or looking for a violin tutor, you can schedule an online violin lesson with me clicking on the link below.